samsquire/cloud-desktop/README.md

 # Spreadsheet declarative computation

 Imagine we could have a grid of cells, whereby each cell is definition of some computable resource that has inputs and outputs.
+How do you:

+* Make everything a conversation with a computer REPL or like a forum thread
+* Allow everything to be templatable - or parameterizable
+* Allow instancing of boilerplate solutions